Schur expansion of random-matrix reproducing kernels: Kernels corresponding to classical ensembles

 \begin{proposition} Consider the $\widetilde{\text{JUE}}$ ensemble of $M$ variables and let $\mu $ be a partition with $\ell (\mu )\leq M$.
 Take, $ \alpha ,\beta \in \mathbb{N}_{0}$ with $\tilde{\beta}\equiv \beta -\alpha -M\geq 0$.
 Then,

 \end{proposition}

-A further classical ensemble to be considered is the one with weight function $w(z)=z^{-\tilde{\alpha}}e^{-1/z}1\!\!1_{0<z<\infty }$, that we schematically denote as $\widetilde{\text{LUE}}$.
+A further classical ensemble to be considered is the one with weight function $w(z)=z^{-\tilde{\alpha}}e^{-1/z}1\!\!1_{0<z<\infty }$.
+It corresponds to the so-called inverse Wishart ensemble \cite{invWishart} and we schematically denote it as $\widetilde{\text{LUE}}$.
 Probabilistically, its weight function is the probability density function (pdf) of the inverse Gamma distribution.
 Using the results for the Laguerre ensemble we can solve this case as well, but the relationship between both cases is non-trivial due to the presence of the Schur polynomial.

 We rewrite

 and ask $\alpha>-1$, which is sufficient for convergence at $z \to \infty$.

 A change of variables $z^{\prime} _j = z_j ^{-1}$ yields